JennaHuff/public-chess/README.md

 # public-chess

+Plays in terminal

 This is a work in (halted) progress.
 It was meant to be a chess game.

 To do: